 Being involved in a car accident is frightening and confusing.
 You need to stay calm in the aftermath and take the following steps to protect yourself and your rights:

 - Check yourself and your passengers for injuries.
 If anyone needs medical attention, call 911 immediately.
-If the accident is minor and everyone is okay, move your vehicles out of traffic to avoid further congestion.
+If the car crash is minor and everyone is okay, move your vehicles out of traffic to avoid further congestion.

-- If the accident involves injuries, property damage exceeding $1,000, or a hit-and-run driver, you are legally obliged to file a crash report with the Texas Department of Transportation within 90 days.
+- If the car crash involves injuries, property damage exceeding $1,000, or a hit-and-run driver, you are legally obliged to file a crash report with the Texas Department of Transportation within 90 days.
+Speaking to a car accident lawyer can help.
+Keep a detailed medical record of your injury progress.

 - Even if you feel okay initially, see a doctor to get checked for potential injuries.

 - Notify your insurance company about the accident as soon as possible.
-They will guide you through the claims process.
+They will guide you through the claims process and help you through financial recovery.

 How Long Do I Have to File a Car Accident Claim in Texas?

-The time limit to file a car accident case is known as the statute of limitations.
+The time limit to state a car accident matter is known as the statute of limitations.
 The time limit in Texas depends on who you are filing against:

-- Against Another Driver: In most cases, you generally have two years from the date of the accident to file a personal injury lawsuit against the at-fault driver or their insurance company.
+- Against Another Driver: In most cases, you generally have two years from the date of the accident to file an injury lawsuit against the at-fault driver or their insurance company.

-- Against a Government Entity: If your accident involved a government vehicle or entity (like a city bus), the timeframe is stricter.
+- Against a Government Entity: If your car crash involved a government vehicle or entity (like a city bus), the timeframe is stricter.
 You typically only have six months to file a notice of claim with the specific government agency involved.
+An accident lawyer will usually guide you through the process.

 How Our Trusted Car Accident Lawyers Will Help You Secure Compensation